donmaruko/fitmaxx/README.md

 ## 🧠 How It Works

-FitMaxx uses a lightweight Convolutional Neural Network (CNN) combined with a classifier to:
+FitMaxx uses a lightweight **Multilayer Perceptron (MLP) classifier** powered by **CLIP** features to:

 1. **Learn outfit quality** by training on labeled images organized by style and quality tier (`high`, `med`, `low`).
-2. **Predict outfit quality** by extracting features from a new outfit photo and scoring it against what it learned.
+2. **Predict outfit quality** by extracting semantic and body-proportion features from a new outfit photo and scoring it based on learned patterns.

 ---